Bank First Credit Cards

 To understand exactly what Bank First has to offer, you first need to look at what it means to be a mutual.

-If you are a mutual bank, you are a customer-owned organisation.
-You are mutually owned by your customers.
-Any profits made are reinvested back into the organisation to benefit your customers.
-This allows you to provide better rates, lower fees and superior service.
+A mutual bank is a customer-owned organisation, meaning it is owned by its customers.
+Profits are reinvested back into the organisation to benefit members through better rates, lower fees, and superior service.

-Worried about the safety of a mutual?
-Some people see only big banks as truly safe.
-However, mutuals are regulated in the same way as big banks.
-Yep, Bank First is an Authorised Deposit-taking Institution regulated by Australian Prudential Regulation Authority (APRA) and Australian Securities and Investment Commission (ASIC).
+If you’re concerned about the safety of a mutual, rest assured: mutual banks are regulated in the same way as major banks.
+Bank First is an Authorised Deposit-taking Institution (ADI) regulated by both the Australian Prudential Regulation Authority (APRA) and the Australian Securities and Investments Commission (ASIC).

-Just like the big banks, mutuals can offer a range of credit cards, transaction and savings accounts, loans, and so much more.
-While you may find big banks offer a bigger selection within each category, you might just discover there are other advantages to choosing a mutual.
+Just like the big banks, mutuals offer a range of products and services, including credit cards, transaction and savings accounts, and loans.
+While big banks may have a larger variety in each category, mutuals often provide unique advantages.

 Looking for Low Interest

-Both the Bank First Classic Credit Card and the Bank First Platinum Credit Card have seriously low ongoing purchase rates.
-The Classic Card not only offers a low purchase rate, it also has the same low cash advance rate and balance transfer rate.
+Both the Bank First Classic Credit Card and the Bank First Platinum Credit Card have very competitive ongoing purchase rates.
+The Classic Card offers the same low rate for purchases, cash advances, and balance transfers, while the Platinum Card features an even lower purchase and balance transfer rate, though its cash advance rate is slightly higher.

 Why choose low interest cards?